mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

 A common ML development workflow should comprise Experimentation, Development and Production stages.
 While Development and Production are common stages in Software Development Industry, Experimentation brings trust to the model being developed.
-That's a core activity for any serious model development.
+That's a core activity for any serious Machine Learning development.
-During Experimentation, Data Science Teams may run diverse various scenario, compare key metrics, realize their progress before going to Production pipeline.
-Although MLFlow provides an easy path to Experimentation, our emphasis is on the release process.
-Going to Experimentation may be addressed in a future work.
+During Experimentation, Data Science teams may run various scenarios, compare key metrics and realize their progress with model performance before going to Production pipeline.
+Although MLFlow provides an easy path to that stage, our emphasis is on the release process.
+Experimentation may be addressed in a future work.

 The following workflow depicts a common development scenario for our pipeline: a production web application uses a ML Model to provide business value.